 - Being anxious or unwilling to try new foods

-Like many things when it comes to being autistic there are too sides of thinking.
+Like many things, when it comes to being autistic, there are two sides of thinking.
 One is where people should accept us for being different, so we do not change.
 The other is trying to fit in with the rest of society to help us to become more accepted.
-No way is right or wrong, but I try to fit in with people who are not autistic as much as I can, most (but not all) of the time.
+No way is right or wrong.
+I usually opt for trying my best to fit in with others.

-Whenever I used to sit down, I would always slouch over and have an arched back or rest my arms on the table as support.
-I have only just got used to sitting upright properly and I am in my late 30s.
-It took a lot of practise but whenever I sit down, at home or work, I try my best to sit up straight.
-This is especially true at meal times when I sit on a hard chair.
-It has many benefits such as feeling more comfortable in the long run, not looking out of place to the rest of the group and being able to eat better (so less chance of spilling food down my top or trousers).
+Slouching can be corrected by realising it’s a problem, then consciously trying to correct it, at every opportunity.
+I slouched well into my thirties.
+It took months of practise to put it right.
+Whenever I sit down, at home or work, I try my best to sit up straight.
+Especially at meal times, when I sit on a hard chair.
+It has many benefits such as feeling more comfortable, you not looking out of place and being able to eat better (so less chance of spilling food).

 When eating socially, you usually get a choice of food.
 In the past I chose whatever I fancied.
 Now, I carefully select my food.
 I will choose an option I still enjoy, but it has to be easy to eat when people are watching.
 As an example: I would never eat a burger with work friends.
 As they can be extremely large, messy and difficult to eat in small mouthfuls.
 So I will choose a safe meal, that can be eaten in small easy mouthfuls.
 Something like chilli and rice, curry and rice or a chicken salad.